busbud/coding-challenge-frontend-b/README.md

 ```
 ### Todo
 * Implement a real localization library
-* Move images, video URLs, etc into the config.
-(So CSS configuration isn't required.)
 * Clean up server/index.js a bit, move the connection stuff into api.js
 * Add config option to allow a system to be told which api endpoint to connect to.
 (Allow direct connection, supplying the token)
+* Geolocate the user, and use this instead of the config's origin.